bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/index.rst

 proxy receives all requests from the clients and forwards them to the Axon.ivy Engine which handles them.
 This allows to integrate the processes and applications that you are running on an Axon.ivy Engine into a company or web portal.
-By using a reverse proxy you can upgrade the reverse proxy to the last patch level and you can restrict the access to Axon.ivy Engine.
+The use of a reverse proxy provides more security.
+The reverse proxy can and must be updated at any time to receive the latest security updates, because this is also the entry point for attackers.
+In addition, access to critical resources such as the Engine Cockpit can be blocked.

 We always recommend to run a productive Axon.ivy Engine behind a reverse proxy.
 You should terminate the SSL traffic (HTTPS) on the reverse proxy and let the